Mets' Rojas condemns behavior of fired hitting coordinator - WHIZ News

 Rojas said he’s had regular video meetings with his coaching staff this offseason, and Ellis had not been a part of that group because Davis is returning for the 2021 season.

-The women who spoke to The Athletic about Ellis described sexually explicit comments made in person and persistent, wanted text messages that were sexual in nature.
+The women who spoke to The Athletic about Ellis described sexually explicit comments made in person and persistent, unwanted text messages that were sexual in nature.

 Rojas credited new owner Steven Cohen for responding swiftly to the allegations against Porter and Ellis and pointed to new reporting procedures put in place by the team for employees to report illicit behavior, including an external hotline that allows employees to remain anonymous if they prefer.